gadaell/password-generator/README.md

 - I'm unable to display the password onto the website.
 At first I was getting somewhere because the Generation password was working, but now it's not.
 I don't know what I am overlooking.
 This definitely has been my biggest challenge so far.

+* I'm also having issues where my ReadMe is the website of the application.
+Need help getting this fix.

 ## Website

 - https:https://github.com/gadaell/password-generator